The Coach of the Future

 Riley tried, but his right arm wouldn’t cooperate.
 It didn’t feel hurt, but then he saw it.
 The linebacker’s helmet had hit his shoulder square, moving it far from where it should be.
 Dislocated.
 And Riley was torn apart.

-On a Monday evening in August, Riley leaves Memorial Stadium through Gate 12 in a maroon team shirt, black shorts and gray running shoes.
+On a Monday evening in August, Riley leaves Memorial Stadium through Gate 12 in a crimson team shirt, black shorts and gray running shoes.
 He’s headed for the Everest Building across the street.
-In June, he became Oklahoma’s new head coach and, at just 33 years old, the youngest major college football head coach in the country.
+In June, he became Oklahoma’s new head coach and, at just 34 years old, the youngest major college football head coach in the country.
 Now his offense is getting loose before some light indoor drills.

 When Riley enters the building, he sees Baker Mayfield, the team’s star Heisman Trophy finalist.
 He’s wearing slide sandals and socks.